 If you are looking for things to do in Dartmoor in Spring we can recommend an easy walk to Haytor from the Dartmoor Visitor Centre, or a walk around the grounds and outdoor adventure play areas at River Dart Country Park near Ashburton.

 For a good place to scoot and cycle check out Avon Dam which has a tarmac path.

 Walk the coast path

 There’s northing like a refreshing walk beside the sea to wake you up from your winter hibernation.

 Here are some of our favourite coast walks in Devon:

 Seeking wet day fun in the Spring?
-Kents Cavern is open and there’s plenty of family activities happening over half term and Easter.
+Kents Cavern in Torquay is open and there’s plenty of family activities happening over half term and Easter.

 Explore the ancient caves and find out all about the many people and animals that have sheltered here over the millennia.

 Here’s my guide to visiting Kents Cavern with kids.